hmajid2301/blog/content/posts/2022-11-15-til-you-can-hash-none-in-python-what/index.md

 hashable.

 {{< admonition type="tip" title="Lists as keys?" details="true" >}}
-Using a list as a key won't provide a consistent hash to therefore you wouldn't be able to find the value associated with that list.
+Using a list as a key won't provide a consistent hash therefore you wouldn't be able to find the value associated with that list.
 Again this is because lists are mutable so their hash would change.